gingerfocus/neomacs/docs/development.md

 through lua.

 ## Wasm
 No, I dont think so.
+But maybe.

 ## Async
 I dont want to go all in on xev only for the new zig IO model to come out and